jsadsad/aA_Classwork/W9D3/notes.md

 Library since 2006.
 It is a JavaScript wrapper libary used for low level manipulation.

 Used by 73% of top 10,000,000 sites.
 It is supported universally supported by all browsers.
 It is consistent API for programmers to interface regardless of browser.
 Write less, do more.

+Whereas `document.querySelectorAll("li")` returns a NodeList, `$("li")` returns a jQuery object.

+THE `$` represents a wrapper function that creates jquery objects.

+A jQuery object, like a NodeList, is array like; you can ask for its length, and you can lookup a value by index.
+Like a NodeList, the items in a jQuery object are regular DOM HTMLElements.

 # Ways to use jQuery